ICC4103-202010-WebTech/course-project-jcastro-rlemay/README.md

 # Queries

 To go ahead and try the queries, you need to put in the console, this command:
-- rake db:queryi , where "i" is the number of the respective query, following the course project´s document
+- rake db:queryi , where "i" is the number of the respective query, following the course project´s document. i.e rake db:query1 should give you the query that gives all the events created by a certain user.

 # Seeds file